ikbendewilliam/get_x_navigation_generator/get_x_navigation_generator/README.md

 # GetXNavigationGenerator

-Builder to generate a getX navigator for your pages with a simple annotation.
+[GetXNavigationGenerator](https://pub.dev/packages/get_x_navigation_generator) is a builder to generate a getX navigator for your pages with a simple annotation.

 ## Features